 2. What you need to know before you take Pro-Banthine tablets

 4. Possible side effects

 6. Contents of the pack and other information

 Pro-Banthine tablets contain the active ingredient propantheline bromide which belongs to a group of drugs known as “antispasmodics”.
 They work by relaxing the muscles of the intestines.

 Pro-Banthine tablets are used to treat disorders in the gastrointestinal tract which involve muscle spasm.
 They are also for use by adults who have problems holding their urine, which results in wetting (enuresis), and excessive sweating (hyperhidrosis).

-Talk to your doctor or pharmacist before taking Pro-Banthine if any of the following conditions applies to you:
+Talk to your doctor or pharmacist or nurse before taking Pro-Banthine if any of the following conditions applies to you: